 Heirtzler was diagnosed with Crohn’s disease when she was 8-years-old.
 For years, she lived with constant debilitating pain, doctor’s appointments, medications, and emotional issues.
 It wasn’t until she first attended Camp Oasis as a high school junior that she felt like herself.

-Camp Oasis is the Crohn’s & Colitis Foundation of America’s (CCFA) summer camp program that enriches the lives of children with Crohn’s disease and ulcerative colitis by providing them with a safe and supportive camp community.
-CCFA runs 12 week-long camp sessions across the country, attracting not only campers but also hundreds of volunteer counselors and medical professionals.
-CCFA underwrites 65 percent of the cost of camp attendance, and scholarships are available for campers-in-need.
+Camp Oasis is the Crohn’s & Colitis Foundation’s (CCF) summer camp program that enriches the lives of children with Crohn’s disease and ulcerative colitis by providing them with a safe and supportive camp community.
+CCF runs 12 week-long camp sessions across the country, attracting not only campers but also hundreds of volunteer counselors and medical professionals.
+CCF underwrites 65 percent of the cost of camp attendance, and scholarships are available for campers-in-need.

 Disney Channel Liv and Maddie actor Benjamin King, a Crohn’s disease patient, stresses the importance of having an outlet like Camp Oasis for children with Crohn’s disease and ulcerative colitis to come together.